djsir-data/djprdashdata/README.md

 The `refresh_data.R` script is executed on a schedule using GitHub Actions.

-The last time the script was run to check for new data was 2022-09-29 12:23:29 AEST.
+The last time the script was run to check for new data was 2022-10-06 13:25:17 AEDT.

 The last time new data was found was 2022-09-21 11:39:40 AEST.